Super Mario 64 DS

-Super Mario 64 DS (Note: Super Mario 64 DS (スーパーマリオ64DS, Sūpā Mario Rokujūyon Dī Esu)) is a 2004 platform game developed and published by Nintendo as a launch game for the Nintendo DS.
-Super Mario 64 DS is a remake of the 1996 Nintendo 64 game Super Mario 64, with new graphics, characters, collectibles, a multiplayer mode, and several extra minigames.
-As with the original, the plot centers on rescuing Princess Peach from Bowser.
-Unlike the original, Yoshi is the first playable character, with Mario, Luigi, and Wario being unlockable characters in early phases of the game.
+is a 2004 platform video game developed and published by Nintendo for the Nintendo DS.
+It is an enhanced remake of Super Mario 64, released in 1996 for the Nintendo 64.
+As with the original, the game's plot centers on rescuing Princess Peach from Bowser.
+Players start the game with Yoshi as the playable character and gain access to Mario, Luigi, and Wario as the story progresses.

+Nintendo Entertainment Analysis and Development, who also developed the original, first displayed the game as a multiplayer demonstration at the 2004 E3 titled Super Mario 64 ×4.
+In addition to updated graphics, the remake includes additional characters, a multiplayer mode, and minigames.
+Super Mario 64 DS was a launch title for the Nintendo DS, released in the United States and Japan in 2004; it was released in PAL regions the following year.

-Super Mario 64 DS was developed by Nintendo Entertainment Analysis and Development, which also produced the original game.
-Nintendo revealed the remake as a multiplayer demonstration at E3 2004, and released it that November.
-The game received generally positive reviews from critics, who praised its single-player mode, graphics and the changes made from the original game.
-However, it was criticized for its multiplayer mode and lack of analog controls.
+The game has won awards and received generally positive reviews from critics, who praised its single-player mode, graphics, and the changes from the original game.
+The multiplayer mode and lack of analog controls from the original were common areas of complaints among reviewers.
 The game is the tenth best-selling Nintendo DS game, with over 11.06 million copies sold by 2018.
 Super Mario 64 DS was re-released on the Wii U's Virtual Console service across 2015 and 2016.